scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Engineering concerns the costs and outcomes.

 On the other hand, the PINN method lacks well-defined procedures to control the outcome.
-For example, we know the numbers of neurons and layers control the degree of freedom in a model.
+For example, we know the numbers of neurons and layers control the degrees of freedom in a model.
-With more degree of freedom, a neural network model can approximate a more complicated phenomenon.
+With more degrees of freedom, a neural network model can approximate a more complicated phenomenon.
 However, when we feel that a neural network is not complicated enough to capture a physical phenomenon, what strategy should we use to adjust the neurons and layers?
 Should we increase neurons or layers first?
 By how many?

-Moreover, when it comes to something non-numeric, it is even more challenging to know what to use and why to use them.
+Moreover, when it comes to something non-numeric, it is even more challenging to know what to use and why to use it.
 For instance, what activation function should we use and why?
 Should we use the same activation everywhere?
 Not to mention that we are not yet even considering a different network architecture here.